-Note: This is only possible if the cube has the coordinates latitude and longitude.
-A mean is performed over excessive coordinates.
+Note: This is only possible if the cube is 2D with dimensional coordinates latitude and longitude.

 - cube (iris.cube.Cube) Cube to plot. - cbar\center (float, optional) Central value for the colormap, useful for diverging colormaps.
 Can only be used if cbar\range is given. - cbar\label (str, optional) Label for the colorbar. - cbar\range (list of float, optional) Range of the colorbar (first and second list element) and number of distinct colors (third element).
 See numpy.linspace. - cbar\ticks (list, optional) Ticks for the colorbar. - \\kwargs Keyword argument for iris.plot.contourf().